mmat1/skynet-ai-2025/README.md

 ### Overall Reduction in Evaluation Time

-- **Average Turnaround Time for Aptitude Test Results:** Measures the average time taken to grade and return results for the aptitude test, which includes multiple-choice questions and short answers.
+- **Average Turnaround Time for Aptitude TDashboard Metrics Overall Reduction in Evaluation Time est Results:** Measures the average time taken to grade and return results for the aptitude test, which includes multiple-choice questions and short answers.
 This metric tracks the duration from when the candidate submits their exam to when the final grades are recorded in the database.
 - **Average Turnaround Time for Case Study Results:** Measures the average time taken to grade and return results for the architecture case studies.This metric tracks the duration from when the candidate submits their architecture for the case study to when the final grades and feedback are recorded in the database.

 ### Accuracy